sgorgun/exceptions/README.md

 ## Task Description

-The task has thirty sub-tasks in five sections.
+The task has thirty sub-tasks split into five sections.
 Each sub-task is a small coding exercise.

 ### ArgumentOutOfRangeException

-Read the [throw](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/throw) and [ArgumentOutOfRangeException class](https://docs.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) documentation articles.
+Read the [throw](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/throw) and the [ArgumentOutOfRangeException class](https://docs.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) documentation articles.
 The description of the _ArgumentOutOfRangeException_ class says:

 _The exception that is thrown when the value of an argument is **outside the allowable range** of values as defined by the invoked method._

-Learn examples and remarks sections.
+Study the examples and remarks sections.

 #### Subtask 1-1

 Open the [ThrowingArgumentOutOfRange.cs](Exceptions/ThrowingArgumentOutOfRange.cs) file, and navigate to the [CheckParameterAndThrowException1](Exceptions/ThrowingArgumentOutOfRange.cs#L5) method.

-Add the code to test if an _i_ argument is in the allowable range, and throw the _ArgumentOutOfRangeException_ if the argument is outside the allowable range.
+ Add the code to test if an _i_ argument is in the allowable range, and throw an _ArgumentOutOfRangeException_ when the argument is outside the allowable range.

 | i Interval    | Allowable Range | Exception                   |
 |---------------|-----------------|-----------------------------|